 When a fully trained service dog of any breed works in public, it must be under its handler's control.
 Retaining control means remaining on a leash or harness.

-Typically, health insurance does not cover the costs related to either acquisition or care of service dogs, regardless of breed, from large breeds to small.
+Typically, health insurance does not cover the costs of acquiring or caring for service dogs, regardless of breed, from large species to small.